 “Fewer properties, with sustained levels of demand helped push up average prices, which increased by 2.4 percent across prime central London in the last quarter of 2019 compared with the last three months of 2018.
 This represented the first annual increase for six quarters,” said Marcus Dixon, LonRes head of research.

-The gap in London’s property market demand and supply has set the trend of property prices in an upward direction which has given an opportunity for sellers to get their property on the market for a spring move.
+The gap the London property market, demand and supply has set the trend of property prices in an upward direction which has given an opportunity for sellers to get their property on the market for a spring move.
 London’s property market was witnessing a great increase in sales until the Coronavirus spread.

 Unaffected London Property Market